maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_38](./images/build/frame/attach_endstoppers_x_axis_38.jpg)

-Finally, the open end of the cables were marked using tape and a penn, indicating which end-stop the cables belonged to.
+Finally, the open end of the wires were marked using tape and a penn, indicating which end-stop the cables belonged to.

 ![attach_endstoppers_x_axis_39](./images/build/frame/attach_endstoppers_x_axis_39.jpg)

 #### Y-axis (max)

-The Y-axis max end-stop mount was clamped to the inner side of the upper frame and a sharpie was used to indicate the center of the holes.
+The tall Y-axis end-stop (+) mount (**P09**) was clamped to the inner side of the upper frame and a sharpie was used to indicate the center of the holes.
 Note that this end-stop mount can probably be redesigned to gain an extra ~10 mm of Y-axis movement, something I will probably do in the future.

 ![attach_endstoppers_y_axis_1](./images/build/frame/attach_endstoppers_y_axis_1.jpg)